 The Speaker shall chair all meetings of the Council and all general meetings of the Engineering Society, and shall maintain order and decorum according to the rules of order (Ref. β.B).

 The Council shall appoint a deputy Speaker from the voting members of Council to assume the duties of Speaker in the event of the Speaker's absence.

+If the Speaker resigns their position or leaves their role indefinitely, the Deputy Speaker shall overtake the Speaker’s tiebreaking vote and must proxy their previously held vote.

 The Engineering Society Executive shall report on their portfolios.
 Each Executive Portfolio is outlined in β.A.

 The student Senators shall concern themselves with the business of the senate and its committees.